The 3 Levels To A Warriors Mindset: Part 3

 Now we have spoken about the previous states of mind and how they relate to each disposition, but I will do a quick review for those who have just tuned into this series.

-State of mind 1: Zan Shin is translated as ‘Remaining Spirit’ and refers to a vigilant, all-encompassing awareness.
+State of mind 1: Zan Shin is translated as ‘remaining spirit’ and refers to a vigilant, all-encompassing awareness.

 State of mind 2: Mu Shin means ‘Mind Without Mind,’ or the state of No Mind.
 Mu Shin is a state of spontaneity that allows immediate action without conscious thought.